sUAS Traffic Analysis (A50_A11L.UAS.91)

 Embry-Riddle Aeronautical University

-The Initial Annual Report presents the progress, findings, and preliminary observations on research tasks completed in the first of three years of performance.
+This document provides the Initial Annual Report for the Small Unmanned Aircraft System (sUAS) Traffic Analysis (A11L.UAS.91) project.
+It presents the progress, findings, and preliminary observations on research tasks completed in the first of three years of performance.
 With the growth of sUAS operations in the National Airspace System (NAS), there is a demonstrated need to identify and report these activities objectively and empirically.
 The current study aims to establish a framework for addressing this need to conduct sUAS traffic analysis in low-altitude airspace.
 The collection and analysis of this empirical data is used to inform the Federal Aviation Administration (FAA) in several critical areas: (1) identify, assess, and monitor for sUAS safety hazards; (2) determine the effectiveness of existing sUAS regulations, (3) accurately forecast sUAS traffic levels; and (4) aid in identifying and assessing future aviation risk.

 To answer the project’s research questions, the researchers established six focal areas to divide the effort functionally.
 The tasks are: (A) Analysis Tool Development and Literature Review, (B) Current State of sUAS Traffic within the NAS, (C) Compliance and Exceedances of 14 CFR§107 Operational Limitations, (D) Near Aerodrome sUAS Operations and Encounter Risks with Manned Air Traffic, (E) Forecasting Industry Growth and Potential Advance Air Mobility Implications, and (F) Communicating the Findings.
 Through these different taskings, the team provides clear answers to the research questions posed in this study.